-Low Coolant Level and Weak Antifreeze The coolant level should be maintained at the full mark on the reservoir, and the strength of th4e antifreeze should provide freezing protection down to -25° Fahrenheit.
+Low Coolant Level and Weak Antifreeze The coolant level should be maintained at the full mark on the reservoir, and the strength of th4e antifreeze should provide freezing protection down to -25 degrees Fahrenheit.

 Worn Tires Minimum tread depth should be 3/32 inch.
 Tires should be replaced if the wear bars are flush with the surface of the tread.

-Motorists are keeping their vehicles longer than ever before, but they are also not maintaining them properly according to the latest care care maintenance inspection results by the Car Care Council.
-Here are the most recent findings:
+Motorists are keeping their vehicles longer than ever before, but they are also not maintaining them properly according to the care care maintenance inspection results by the Car Care Council.
+Here's what they found: